-You are expected to follow all policies and procedures outlined in the NDSU CSS Handbooks and Counselor Education Student Handbook.
-You are also expected to follow the specific guidance, oral and written, provided by instructors, supervisors, and Clinic Manager.
-Failure to adhere to policies, procedures, or instruction from faculty, supervisors, and Clinic Manager could result in suspension of clinical privileges and/or dismissal from program.
-The most updated copies of policies and procedures are available on our Google Classroom.
-It is recommended that you check Google Classroom for updates and announcements on a regular and frequent basis (e.g., daily) while enrolled in Practicum.
+You are expected to follow all policies and procedures outlined in the NDSU Clinical Mental Health Internship Handbook, Counselor Education Student Handbook, and at your internship placement.
+You are also expected to follow the specific guidance, oral and written, provided by instructor and supervisor(s).
+Failure to adhere to policies, procedures, or instruction from faculty, supervisors, and internship placement will result in suspension of clinical privileges and/or dismissal from program.